 Sqoop is an Apache Software Foundation tool for transferring data between an RDBMS data source and Hadoop or between other data sources, such as NoSQL.

-DataStax Enterprise support for Sqoop empowers you to import data from an external data source to Hadoop, Hive, or Cassandra column families.
+DataStax Enterprise support for Sqoop empowers you to import data from an external data source to Hadoop, Hive, or Cassandra tables.
 A DSE node runs the Hadoop/Analytics workload, and the Hadoop job imports data from a data source using Sqoop.

 You can import data from any JDBC-compliant data source.
 For example: